Sleep Better. Live Better.

 KB-005: Obstructive Sleep Apnea (OSA)

-Obstructive sleep apnea is a breathing disorder in which the airway repeatedly collapses or becomes blocked during sleep.
-These interruptions
+Obstructive sleep apnea is a sleep-related breathing disorder in which the airway collapses during sleep.

 KB-006: Central Sleep Apnea (CSA)